Aleksei Serebryakov (actor): Personal life

 Sergei Serebryakov has been living with his wife Maria since the 1980s; they got married in the 1990s, and they have three children, one from Maria's previous marriage and two adopted; in March 2012, Serebryakov moved to Canada with his family, citing corruption and political instability in Russia as obstacles to raising children.
 He later stated that living in Canada is cheaper, despite not having Canadian citizenship; in 2021, Serebryakov allegedly returned to Russia.
 According to the actor, "actually, I didn't go anywhere, I just took my children to study".

 Political views

 In 2018, Serebryakov became embroiled in controversy over his statement in an interview that the most common traits of Russian people are "[brutal] force, rudeness and arrogance".
 He also said in the interview that he does not like two things about Vladimir Putin: lies and thieving.
 At a business forum in London later that year, he accused Russia of stirring up multiple wars.

+In 2022, Serebryakov signed an open letter from the KinoSoyuz (organisation of Russian filmmakers) against Russia's military intervention in Ukraine.